linux-kdevops/kdevops-history/README.md

    * Fedora 32
    * SUSE Linux

-# Underneath the kdevops hood

-## Be lazy and override all settings in one optional file
+## Overriding all settings in one optional file

 With kconfig support the additional extra files are not needed, but are useful for project configurations which don't want to rely on the kdevop's